 Set the password for dee

 Now install additional software we need.
-I’m an emacs user, so I need that early.
 I need subversion because I pull a lot of config stuff out of my repository, including a setup script that builds a lot of stuff (sshd, postfix, samba, nfs, and much more).

-pacman -S sudo subversion emacs \ grub os-prober mtools efibootmgr \ xorg xorg-server networkmanager \ gnome gnome-extra
+pacman -S sudo subversion \ grub os-prober mtools efibootmgr \ xorg xorg-server networkmanager \ gnome gnome-extra

 I like to not have to type in a password when I sudo.
 Fix group wheel to be no password.